SteelTurtle/whistler/Readme.md

 }
 ```

+## Integration testing with Cucumber platform

+Whistler has a basic configuration to integrate with the BDD platform [Cucumber].
+All the features defining
+the testing scenarios are located under the `test/resources/features` folder; this is the location where the
+Spring Cucumber plugin will normally look for any `.feature` file serving as template for the "step
+definitions" of your test scenarios.

+If you are using `IntelliJ` as your main IDE, you can easily auto-generate the step definition classes for
+each feature file thanks to the bundled plugin of the IDE.
+Please refer to the Cucumber website for more
+information and alternative ways to run the test scenarios.

 ## Release History

 * 0.0.1
     * Work in progress

 ## Meta

 Author – [DannyBoy](https://www.linkedin.com/in/dannyboy/) – Feel free to get in touch!